Do storms really affect our mental health?

-It's not difficult to appreciate how extreme weather, like storms, can affect our everyday lives and travel plans, but can they also have an impact on our wellbeing?
+With many planned events now due to be cancelled, it's not difficult to appreciate how extreme weather, like storms, can affect our everyday lives and travel plans, but they also have an impact on our wellbeing.

 How does stormy weather impact our mental health?

-According to clinical psychologist Dr Joanne Porter, the sudden onset of the most recent stormy weather could have a more intense impact on our mental health, particularly for those already experiencing low mood this year.
+According to clinical psychologist Dr Joanne Porter, the sudden onset of stormy weather can have a more intense impact on our mental health, particularly for those already experiencing low mood.

-"Winter blues (low mood, lack of energy and motivation), are experienced by many people and tend to last a few weeks," she tells Best Apprenticeships.
-"Lots of factors can underlie these feelings, including shorter periods of daylight and overcast and rainy days."
+"Winter blues (low mood, lack of energy and motivation), are experienced by many people and tend to last a few weeks," she previously told Yahoo UK.
+"Lots of factors can underly these feelings, including shorter periods of daylight and overcast and rainy days."

 Extreme weather, including storms, can cause stress on our bodies, particularly if we're not prepared for them.